-Eligibility for Elected Board Members
+Eligibility for Elected Directors

-Vacancies created when an Elected Director becomes an officer shall be filled by the first runner-up of the previous Board of Directors election.
+Vacancies created when an Elected Directors becomes an officer shall be filled by the first runner-up of the previous Board of Directors election.
 If there are multiple vacancies due to elected members joining the Executive Committee, then each of the top runners-up from the previous election shall join the Board until all the vacancies are filled.

 Eligibility for Appointed Directors

 Three (3) Appointed Directors shall serve at the pleasure of the President.
 Their terms are not limited.
-They shall receive no compensation for their service, other than reimbursement for expenses as approved for the execution of the duties common to all Board Members.

-The Board of Directors shall convene at least one meeting per year (the “Annual Meeting”) and may convene as many other meetings as the Board shall see fit.
+The Board of Directors shall convene at least one meeting per year (the “Annual Meeting”) and may convene as many other special meetings as the Board shall see fit.

-The National Officers of the association shall be the President, Treasurer, Vice President, Secretary, and Immediate Past President.
+The National Officers of the Association shall be the President, Treasurer, Vice President, Secretary, and Immediate Past President.

-To be eligible for election to a national office, a member must be a Professional member in good standing prior to being nominated.
+To be eligible for election to a national office, a member must be a Professional Member in good standing prior to being nominated.